 Visual artists, musicians, writers, dancers, composers, and others in the creative fields need time and space to be creative.
-With that in mind, an artist residency is ideal because it provides well-equipped studio space (and solitude) to enable artists to create new work.
+With that in mind, an artist residency is ideal because it provides well-equipped studio space to enable artists to create new work.
 Many of these artist residencies are equipped with ceramics workshops, woodshops, photography and printmaking studios, as well as painting studios.
-Because this concept of providing time and quality space for artists is a proven success, the artist residency program has spread throughout the world.
+This concept of providing time and quality space for artists is a proven success, the artist residency program has spread throughout the world.

 The Globalization of Today's Art World